16 Dec 2022

 Although rising energy prices affect us all, some of us are impacted worse than others, with fuel poverty disproportionately affecting certain communities such as people of colour, disabled people, those on low incomes and private renters.

 To tackle these problems, we need huge improvements to the energy efficiency of our homes and reforms to fix our broken energy system.
-However, these’ll take time and, in the short term, urgent additional support is needed to ensure people can live in warm homes that don’t cost the Earth.
+However, these will take time, and in the meantime urgent additional support is needed to ensure people can live in warm homes that don’t cost the Earth.

 What are we calling for?